A more connected and sustainable world of wine

 The world wine market is large and growing, responding to increasing consumer demand from existing and emerging markets.
 In total, more than 27 billion litres of wine is produced each year, globally1, not including juice concentrate and other grape-derived products.
 Of that volume, more than 35% is traded B2B between producers and production intermediaries in bulk before being packaged and sold to importers, wholesalers, or direct to retailers.

 Bottled wine non-proprietary brands (ie. buyers’ own brands, private or exclusive labels) have grown over the last 20 years to more than 40% of all wine sold in retail, representing in excess of 1.2 billion cases (9L) sold annually.

 Previously, buyers and sellers connected and completed trades either directly, or through wine agents/brokers based within regions, using a conventional broking approach.

-VINEX is digitally transforming wine trading, delivering a lower cost, unique business to business service enabling wine to be traded without boundaries.
-An innovative scalable technology, VINEX connects trade organisations directly within and across markets, providing a more efficient, accessible, secure and lower cost alternative.
+VINEX is digitally transforming global wine trading, delivering a lower cost, sustainable business to business service enabling wine to be traded more efficiently within and across boundaries.
+Through innovative scalable technology, VINEX connects trade organisations directly, providing a more efficient, accessible, sustainable and lower cost alternative.

 What does VINEX trade?

-Wines in a bulk format, either unfinished or finished are traded through the exchange.
+Wines in a bulk format, either unfinished or finished are traded through the global marketplace.
 Trades on average are more than 150,000 litres, and range from 1,000 litres of luxury (A) wines to 2 million litres of commercial (D) wines.
 In addition to wine, VINEX also trades grape must, wine juice concentrate, grape spirit and brandy.

 Wines in all packaged formats are traded through the exchange.
 Categories include Producer Brands, Private Labels, Buyers’ Own Brands, Clearance, UnLabelled, Cleanskins and US Shiners.
 Read more here on Packaged Definitions

-Sellers are able to feature their offering through the exchange, incorporating specific packaging details, photos and technical specifications.
+Sellers are able to feature their offering through the marketplace, incorporating specific packaging details, photos and technical specifications.
 Sellers can present their wines to all buyers through the Main market or confidentially connect directly with targeted buyers through the Direct market.